flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 ### Technical Infrastructure

 - **Module Integration:** The `arch_blueprint_generator` module should be integrated within the existing `Architectum` repository while maintaining clear separation of concerns.
-- **Core Graph Model:** The foundation of the system should be a robust graph data model that represents code as a network of nodes and relationships.
+- **Dual Representation:** The foundation of the system should be a robust dual representation with Relationship Maps for navigation efficiency and JSON Mirrors for detailed content.
 - **LSP Integration:** The system should leverage Language Server Protocol for accurate code analysis, but with smart querying patterns to minimize overhead.
 - **Caching Strategy:** Implement an efficient caching system that enables incremental updates rather than full regeneration.

 ### Key Architectural Decisions

-1. **Graph Representation:** Design a flexible, extensible graph structure that can model the multi-dimensional nature of code relationships.
+1. **Blueprint Types:** Design a system that supports File-Based Blueprints, Component-Based Blueprints, Feature Blueprints, and Temporary Blueprints.
+2. **YAML Definition:** Implement support for declarative blueprint definition through YAML files.
+3. **Synchronization Workflow:** Create an `arch sync` command for keeping representations up to date with code changes.
-2. **Parser Abstraction:** Create a clean abstraction layer over language-specific parsing to enable future language support.
+4. **Parser Abstraction:** Create a clean abstraction layer over language-specific parsing to enable future language support.
-3. **Format Transformation:** Separate internal processing format (JSON) from AI consumption format (potentially XML) and visualization format.
+5. **Format Transformation:** Separate internal processing format (JSON) from AI consumption format (potentially XML) and visualization format.
-4. **Update Strategy:** Design an intelligent, incremental update system that minimizes processing overhead.

 ### Technical Constraints